James Abbott (Indian Army officer): The Paladins of the Punjab

-Abbottabad and later life
+Abbottabad

 After the British had annexed the Punjab in the aftermath of the Second Anglo-Sikh War, Abbott was promoted to brevet major and appointed First Deputy Commissioner of Hazara in 1849.
 In 1852, he successfully commanded an expedition to the Black Mountain following the murder of Mr Carne and Mr Tapp, collector and sub-collector of the salt tax by a party of sixty Hassanzais in the Hazara region.

 Abbott's original seat of government in the Hazara was at Haripur with Jagirdar of Nara but he eventually decided to shift this up into the hills in 1851 for climatic and strategic reasons.
 Thus, a site was selected and acquired in late 1852, and Abbott thereafter shifted his headquarters there in January 1853, founding a small town and military cantonment which was to grow over time.
 Abbott himself could not long witness the growth of his town, which was later named after him by his colleague Herbert Benjamin Edwardes.
 In April 1853 he was removed from his post in the Hazara region and transferred back to the Bengal Army, where he was placed in charge of a gunpowder factory in Calcutta.
 His transfer came amid concerns from Lahore over the methods of his governance, fears of divided loyalty, and antagonistic relationships with certain fellow officers.

 His last public act as Deputy Commissioner was to invite every person in the district to a party he was holding at Nara Hills.
 The party lasted three days and nights and was attended by 'a large and lamenting crowd of people'.
 Abbott reportedly spent all of his savings on the party save for one month's pay.
 His affection for the local Hazaras was noted by his successor Herbert Edwardes who wrote: